Chapter 7 : The One With The Muggle Studies Project

-“My dad, once came home with a brand new TV, this thing was massive and I mean it looked too big to fit in our front room and not look out of place.
-All this was because of my Uncle Dudley, who is my dad’s cousin, but they raised together.
+“My dad once came home with a brand new TV; this thing was massive and I mean it looked too big to fit in our front room and not look out of place.
+All this was because of my Uncle Dudley - who is my dad’s cousin, but they were raised together.
 It’s a long story -” James added, shaking his head.
 But, I of course already knew the story, there wasn’t a witch or wizard in this school that didn’t know the story of Harry Potter.
 They had all grown up knowing the name and the story of his life and everything he had done for the wizarding world.

 “Wow.”
 I said amazed at the story and just how much James can actually ramble when he’s talking about something that he finds funny.
 It was quite cute really.
 “That sounds hilarious!
 And the TV sounds amazing.”